 Best driving route from MONTREAL to QUEBEC CITY

-On your East Coast Canada road trip from Toronto to Nova Scotia, what is the best driving route from Montreal to Quebec City?
+On your East Coast Canada road trip from Toronto to Halifax Nova Scotia, what is the best driving route between Montreal and Quebec City?
 Again, I looked to advice from locals and found these tips: